All Writing Guides

 A final citation-consistency checklist for matching in-text citations, reference entries, author names, dates, source types, punctuation, and unused sources.

 Citation inconsistency means the citation system changes across the paper.
-The in-text citations may not match the reference list, APA and MLA details may be mixed, author names may shift, or source entries may use different punctuation and capitalization patterns.
-Fix it by matching sources first, then standardizing style details across the whole document.
+The in-text citations may not match the reference list, Works Cited page, footnotes, endnotes, or bibliography.
+APA and MLA details may be mixed, author names may shift, or source entries may use different punctuation and capitalization patterns.

-Academic Wizard's citation formatting help focuses on this final consistency layer: matching, formatting, and cleaning source details before submission.
+Academic Wizard's citation formatting help focuses on this final cleanup stage: source matching, citation consistency, reference list errors, Works Cited formatting, Chicago notes, and citation details before final submission.

 Direct answer